frankNiessen/martensiteWorkCalculator/README.md

 # martensiteWorkCalculator
-Mapping of the available work from martensite formation as a function of parent orientation and applied stress state
+Mapping of the available work from martensite formation as a function of parent orientation and applied stress state The code options are evident from the extensively commented script files.

 The method is based on the theory presented in